 Coaching is all about identifying people’s particular strengths and weaknesses, then using this understanding to develop them in the right direction.
 Unlike the affiliative leadership style, this approach offers constructive criticism as well as praise.

-Coaching leaders require high levels of emotional intelligence, using perceptiveness to get to know individuals’ idiosyncrasies, and empathy to engage them towards change.
+Leadership training requires high levels of emotional intelligence, using perceptiveness to get to know individuals’ idiosyncrasies, and empathy to engage them towards change.

 The downfall of this approach is that it takes huge amounts of time and effort to analyse what makes each person most effective, and you won’t always see a return on this.
 On top of this, working with individuals towards developments in skills, knowledge and behaviours is a long-term commitment that requires considerable expertise.

-While this style can be useful with a select few who are highly motivated and open to suggestions, coaching team members who are unwilling to accept weaknesses or change their behaviours can feel like trying to draw blood from a stone.
+While this style can be used with a select few who are highly motivated and open to suggestions, coaching team members who are unwilling to accept weaknesses or change their behaviours can feel like trying to draw blood from a stone.

 Often newly promoted to leadership after success in operational roles, pacesetters model excellent performance.
 They set expectations by demonstrating them, assuming that everyone should be able to keep up.